Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

     - These studies also involve minimal risk but do not meet criteria for exempt status (e.g., collection of voice, video, or image data from non-vulnerable populations).
 3. Full Review
     - If a study does not fall into one of the two categories above (e.g., collection of information about illegal behavior), it requires full review, discussed by the full board at a convened meeting.

+In education research you are most often submitting your application to your institution's IRB.
+However, there are situations where that process might vary.
+For instance, in the case of a multi-site or cooperative, non-exempt projects, it may be necessary to submit a single IRB (sIRB).
+In this situation, an authorization agreement is signed by collaborating institutions and one institution is designated as the IRB-of-Record.
+This institution then becomes the authority for review and continuing oversight of study activities [@cornell_research_services_multi-site_2019; @university_of_michigan_authorization_2023].

 As part of your application, common documents you may be required to submit include the following [@cabrini_university_submissions_nodate; @duru_institutional_2023]: